Rare decays of b hadrons: Main experimental results

 \subsection{Lepton universality tests}

-The above-mentioned \blls measurements have been reported assuming that muons and electrons behave the same way.
+Most of the above-mentioned \blls measurements assume that muons and electrons behave the same way.
 This assumption, called {\it lepton universality}, is built into the Standard Model and has been extensively tested, most notably at LEP experiments.
 The only Standard Model particle that has different couplings to leptons is the Higgs boson, which couples proportionally to mass.
+The presence of new particles that would couple differently to leptons can be tested by measuring the ratio

+where $H$ is any hadron and the \qsq index indicates that this ratio is to be measured in a well-suited range of dilepton masses.

-Yet, surprisingly, the lepton universality ratio $R_K=\frac{{\cal B}(\decay{\Bp}{\Kp\mumu})}{{\cal B}(\decay{\Bp}{\Kp\epem})}$ has been measured to be $0.745\aerr{0.090}{0.074}\pm0.036$ by the LHCb experiment\mycite{LHCb-PAPER-2014-024} in the $1<q^2<6\:\gevcc$ range, which corresponds to a $2.6\sigma$ tension with unity.
+Surprisingly, the lepton universality ratio in \BllKp decays, $R_K$, was measured to be lower than unity with LHCb Run 1 data\mycite{LHCb-PAPER-2014-024} in the $1<q^2<6\:\gevcc$ range, which is most sensitive to New Physics contributions.
 The Standard Model prediction for this ratio is unity within $10^{-3}$\mycite{Hiller:2003js,Bobeth:2007dw} as all hadronic uncertainties cancel in the ratio.
-Fig.~\ref{Fig:LHCb-PAPER-2014-024} shows the mass peaks of \BmmKp and \BeeKp, highlighting the effect of bremsstrahlung affecting electron reconstruction.
-A similar deviation is seen by \babar\mycite{Lees:2012tva} in the low-$q^2$ region, although with larger uncertainties.
-Belle do not report the low and high $q^2$ values separately, getting a result consistent with unity\mycite{Wei:2009zv}.
+The experimental value was then updated with 2016 data to $\RK=0.846\aerr{0.060}{0.054}\aerr{0.016}{0.014}$\mycite{LHCb-PAPER-2019-009}, which corresponds to a $2.5\sigma$ tension with unity.
+Fig.~\ref{Fig:LHCb-PAPER-2019-009} shows the mass peaks of \BmmKp and \BeeKp, highlighting the effect of bremsstrahlung affecting electron reconstruction.
+A similar deviation is seen by \babar{}\mycite{Lees:2012tva} and \belle{}\mycite{Abdesselam:2019lab} although with larger uncertainties.

 The ratio $R_\Kstar$ is defined in analogy.
 LHCb published two measurements in bins of $q^2$\mycite{LHCb-PAPER-2017-013}, which each differ by about $2\sigma$ from the Standard Model expectation of approximately unity\mycite{Jager:2014rwa,Altmannshofer:2017fio,Serra:2016ivr,Capdevila:2017ert,Bordone:2016gaq}.
-These results are much more precise than those previously determined by the Belle\mycite{Wei:2009zv} and BaBar\mycite{Lees:2012tva} collaborations, as shown in Fig.~\ref{Fig:2017-013}.
+These results are more precise than those determined by the Belle\mycite{Abdesselam:2019wac} and BaBar\mycite{Lees:2012tva} collaborations, as shown in Fig.~\ref{Fig:RK}.